 Treatment in Prison

 The authorities threw Baquer into Tehran’s notoriously brutal Evin Prison, where he was denied access to their family’s lawyer and spent long periods in solitary confinement.
 According to his wife, Baquer has a severe heart condition, as well as a host of other serious medical problems that require treatment, including epilepsy and severe blockages in the major arteries to his brain.
 According to Baquer’s son, Babak, his father has lost about 25 pounds during his time behind bars.
 According to the New York Times, Baquer was hospitalized four times during the year from January of 2017 to January of 2018.
 He also underwent triple bypass surgery during his captivity.

 In August of 2018, Baquer was granted an extended furlough due to his medical problems, and he remains free as of October of 2019.
 His family has asked the Iranian government to permit Baquer to travel outside Iran to receive treatment.

 Charges, Trial, and Sentencing

-On October 18, 2016, it was announced that Baquer was sentenced to 10 years in prison and fined $4.8 million on charges of cooperating with the U.S. government in a trial that only last a few hours.
+On October 18, 2016, it was announced that Baquer and Siamak were sentenced to 10 years in prison and fined $4.8 million on charges of cooperating with the U.S. government.
+Tehran Islamic Revolutionary Court Judge Abolqassem Salavati, infamously known as “the Judge of Death” and “the Hanging Judge” for sentencing defendants to death or long prison terms, presided over over the Namazis’ trial, which lasted only a few hours.
 Effie, Baquer’s wife, announced on Facebook, “Now both my innocent son Siamak and my Baquer are in prison for no reason.”
-On August 28, 2017, their appeals were denied.
+On August 28, 2017, Baquer and Siamak’s appeals were denied.